yashwanth2/AndroidDocMoEngage/README.md

     	</intent-filter>
 	</receiver>

-##Initialize your app withe MoEngage
+##Initialize your app with MoEngage
 Put the following code in the first activity onCreate() method

     MoEHelper mHelper = new MoEHelper(this);